 Science contributes significantly to the teaching of English in our school by actively promoting the skills of reading, writing, speaking and listening.
-Some of the texts that the children study in English can be of a scientific nature.
+Some of the texts that the children study in English can be of a scientific nature and promotes our school's value of reading being at the heart of learning.
 The children develop oral skills in Science lessons through discussions and through recounting their observations of scientific experiments.
 They develop their writing skills through writing reports and projects and by recording information or note taking.